The HIV virus

 Of course, as no doubt anybody reading this is aware, we’re not an AIDS charity.
-But in this post – the fourth in our series of High-Impact Science – we’re stepping back in time to the 1980s, when one of our scientists helped solve a complex medical mystery with implications for both AIDS and cancer.
+But in this post – the fourth in Our Milestones series – we’re stepping back in time to the 1980s, when one of our scientists helped solve a complex medical mystery with implications for both AIDS and cancer.

 Background: the early 1980s

 It’s hard to believe – given the devastating global impact of the disease – that ‘AIDS’ only entered our vocabulary in the 1980s.
 It was early in that decade that US health officials in New York and California began to see an unusual number of young men appearing in clinics with small, purplish skin marks, or lesions, on their bodies.